 This Italian Chicken Pasta Bake recipe is an awesome update to a favorite comfort dish.

-It’s made with chicken, pasta, tomatoes, onions, garlic, and basil.
+It’s made with chicken, pasta, tomatoes, yellow onions, garlic, and basil.
 Be sure to use dairy-free cheese to make sure it’s dairy-free.

 Read on: Gluten-free pasta brands and options

 This tasty lemon and herb chicken casserole is an updated take on comfort food.

 Instead of heavy cream or any dairy products at all, this recipe uses a homemade gravy made with arrowroot flour, almond milk, herbs and seasonings.
 Genius!

 Read on: Gluten-free gravy

 One of the easiest ways to make a standard gluten-filled dish a little healthier is to swap out that ingredient for a whole food ingredient.

 In this recipe, spaghetti is swapped for spaghetti squash, making it naturally gluten-free and a lot healthier and guilt-free too.
 Try this creamy garlic spaghetti squash casserole with a homemade coconut milk and mushroom sauce.

 When I was a kid, my mom made chicken, broccoli and rice casserole at least once a week.

 This version kicks the traditional casserole on its head and removes all gluten and dairy, makes it way healthier – all without losing the same tasty flavor.